nikku1234/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Machine Learning Enthusiastic

 ---

 My name is Nikhil Ramesh.

 - Final year Undergaduate at PSG TECH
--
+- Machine Learning Enthusiast; Broadly curious in applying ML models for real time application

 What else do you need?